SystemFw/blog/content/staging/paxos-failures.md

 but the types don't capture the full semantics, in particular:
-- `write` can be called sequentially or concurrently by one or multiple processes, and it will only succeed in setting the value once.
-All other calls to `write` are a no-op.
+- `write` can be called sequentially or concurrently by one or multiple processes, and it will only set the value once.
+All other successful calls to `write` are a no-op.
 This is what it means for the register to be _write-once_.
 - `read` is allowed to return `null` when the register isn't set yet, but once it's set, it will always return `A` and won't return `null` again.
-It will also never return any `A` from a call to `write` that didn't succeed in setting the WOR.
+It will also never return any `A` from a call to `write` that didn't set the WOR.
 In other words, the WOR is _linearisable_, i.e it gives the illusion of operating as a single-thread, single-machine process, even though that's not the case internally.

 The reason we're implementing a WOR using multiple machines is to achieve _fault-tolerance_, and we will later describe exactly which